Valdez to Fairbanks (Richardson Highway)

 This drive follows the 368 mile Richardson highway from Valdez to Fairbanks, and takes approximately 7.5 – 8 hours to complete.
 Even though the travel time is an investment, like most Alaskan highways, the views are incredibly rewarding.
 In fact, there are two 100 mile sections that have been designated as State Scenic Byways, with views of glaciers, towering mountain ranges, and more.
 Take a look at the highlights you can see along the way.

 This family-run company operating out of Valdez will show you the best glaciers, with great customer service along the way.
 On any given day trip you’ll likely see huge rafts of sea otters, horned and tufted puffins, cormorants, humpback whales, or even bald eagles.
-Stan Stephens offers two daily tours, one of which features Columbia Glacier, the largest tidewater glacier in South Central Alaska.
-And the company prides itself on staffing its vessels with all local Alaskans.
+Stan Stephens offers two daily tours, one of which features Columbia Glacier, the largest tidewater glacier in Southcentral Alaska.

 Bridal Veil Falls and the Valdez Goat Trail: This two-mile-long hike is a restored section of the Trans-Alaska Military Pack-train Trail that was the first glacier-free route from Valdez to the interior of Alaska.
 There’s a fantastic overlook about a mile down the trail.

 Alpine tundra often brings unimpeded views, easy walking, and an indescribable lightness of being.
 It also usually requires several hours of hiking to reach.
 But what if you could skip the exhausting hike and just drive there?
-The Thompson Pass is a great opportunity, rain or shine, to take advantage of easy access to this special environment—make the time for a stop.
+The Thompson Pass is a great opportunity, rain or shine, to take advantage of easy access to this special environment — make the time for a stop.
+There are spots to pull over on either side of the road-cut that marks the… ...more

 Traveling the Richardson Highway south of Glennallen, you will pass Willow Lake with spectacular views of the lake and the Wrangell Mountain volcanoes in the distance.
 Read about how ancient Lake Atna once filled the area you’re driving through and shaped the Copper River valley.